9 Scoring Rules

 As well as the Brier score, which was defined above, another widely used loss is the log loss (Good 1952), defined by

-These losses are visualised in Figure 10.1, which highlights that both losses are strictly proper (A. Philip Dawid and Musio 2014) as they are minimized when the true prediction is made, and converge to the minimum as predictions are increasingly improved.
+These losses are visualised in Figure 9.1, which highlights that both losses are strictly proper (A. Philip Dawid and Musio 2014) as they are minimized when the true prediction is made, and converge to the minimum as predictions are increasingly improved.
+It can also be seen from the scale of the plots that the log-loss penalizes wrong predictions stronger than the Brier score, which may be beneficial or not depending on the given use-case.

 TODO